tatianaacostag/DevelopersDoc_site/content/pt/docs/Tools/Disputes.md

 * Outros suportes que validam a compra.

 #### Maximum days to provide evidence {#maximum-days-to-provide-evidence}
-Recall that the maximum days to provide evidence for each country are:
+Recall that the máximo days to provide evidence for each country são:

 | País      | Dias para fornecer evidências  |
 |-----------|--------------------------------|